 Whether your new construction will be zero energy or you’re retrofitting your current building to reach zero energy in the future, this article will walk you through the many benefits of increasing energy performance.

 An Example of a Net Zero Energy Building (NZBE)

-The Houston Advanced Research Center (HARC) headquarters in The Woodlands, Texas, a suburb of Houston, is one such zero energy office building.
+The Houston Advanced Research Center (HARC) headquarters in The Woodlands, Texas, a suburb of Houston, is one such net zero commercial building.
 It’s the first commercial building in Texas to achieve net zero energy, a designation it received in March 2020.